 (a) Investigation and Report of Character Committee.

-(1) On receipt of an application forwarded by the Board pursuant to Rule 19-202 (d), the Character Committee shall
+(1) On receipt of a completed character questionnaire forwarded by the Board pursuant to Rule 19-205 (d), the Character Committee, in accordance with procedural guidelines established by Board Rule, shall

-(B) verify the facts stated in the questionnaire, contact the applicant's references, and make any further investigation it finds necessary or desirable,
+(B) consider the facts stated in the character questionnaire and the submissions made by the applicant's references, and make any further investigation it finds necessary or desirable, which may include verification of facts asserted by the applicant or the applicant's references,

 (C) evaluate the applicant's character and fitness for the practice of law, and